 Winslow has performed extensively as a chamber musician.
 He played in the Bay Chamber Music Festival’s First Chair All-Stars series in Rockport, Maine, from 2002 to 2004, joining principal players from orchestras in Philadelphia, Boston, New York, Chicago and Montreal.
 From 2014 through 2017, he was artistic director of the Twin Cities Horn Club, whose mission is to share, learn, mentor, and enjoy the art of horn playing with hornists of all skill levels throughout the region, and is still an advisor for that group.

-In demand as a teacher, Winslow has been an adjunct faculty member of St. Olaf College since 2001 and was an affiliate faculty member of the University of Minnesota from 1989 to 2007.
+In demand as a teacher, Winslow was an adjunct faculty member of St. Olaf College since 2001 until his retirement in 2019 and was an affiliate faculty member of the University of Minnesota from 1989 to 2007.
 He was also on the faculty of the University of New Mexico from 1977 to 1981.
-He has presented master classes at colleges and universities across the country, including the Cincinnati Conservatory of Music and Indiana University.
+He has presented master classes at many colleges and universities across the country, including the Cincinnati Conservatory of Music and Indiana University.

 Winslow studied with Ethel Merker at Indiana University and earned a bachelor of music degree from the Curtis Institute of Music, where he studied with Mason Jones.

 Winslow is a volunteer for Courage Kenny, and is active in the sport of power wheelchair soccer.
 He lives in Woodbury with his wife and family.